-3. ADMINISTRATIVE AGENT
+3. Fund administrator

-The Management Company has designated CACEIS Bank, Luxembourg Branch as the Fund's administrative agent (the "Administrative Agent") by virtue of a contract entered into on 2 April 2007 as amended or transferred on occasion (the "Administrative Agent Contract").

-The Administrative Agent deals with the administrative tasks required by Luxembourg law, such as holding Fund accounts and registrations and keeping the register of shareholders.
+The Management Company has appointed CACEIS Bank, Luxembourg Branch, as the UCI fund administrator (the "Fund Administrator") pursuant to an agreement entered into on 2 April 2007 as amended or transferred from time to time (the "Fund Administrator Agreement").
+The Fund Administrator is responsible for the administrative tasks required by Luxembourg law, including the holding of the accounts of the Fund, the registrations and maintenance of the register of shareholders, and communication with the shareholders of the Fund.